 Adobe Ideas allows you to easily add layers to paint on top of your photos with a vector brush.
 You can also access your photos stored in the Creative Cloud or other popular photo sharing sites.

-Adobe Ideas costs more than most apps ($10) but in my opinion, well worth it because I use it often.
+Adobe Ideas is now free!
 In this photo, I painted all around the surfer, then sent it to FXPhoto Studio for another filter.

 With this, I used Adobe Ideas to create negative space around the doorway by painting black all around and making it smaller.
 Then used PhotoWizard for the blurry rays around her.
 (I do this often!)